richarddrum/Library/ReadMe.md

   - Check out books.
 - **Librarians**:
   - Can view all checked-out books and their due dates.
-  - Managing book information and availability.
+  - Manage book information and availability.
   - Add, edit and delete books on the registry
   - Return books